indieclouddev/template-java-21-springboot-3.4/README.md

 # IndieCloud Template: `template-java-21-springboot-3.4`

-A minimal Java 21 + Spring Boot 3.4 project, ready to deploy on [IndieCloud](https://indiecloud.dev).
+A minimal Spring Boot setup using Java 21.
-No need to set up boilerplate for the 37th time.
+Great as a starting point for real-world backend apps, side projects, or if you just want to avoid wiring up the same boilerplate for the 37th time.

 ## What's inside
 - Java 21
 - Spring Boot 3.4
-- PostgreSQL (configured via `application.yml`)
-- JPA/Hibernate
-- Dockerfile (compatible with IndieCloud auto-build)

 ## How to use